+The purpose of this document is to define the OpenCPI HDL Authoring Model.
+The term “HDL” is used to encompass authoring in any HDL, such as VHDL, Verilog, System Verilog, Bluespec System Verilog etc. While most OpenCPI HDL development targets FPGAs, this model is appropriate for any HDL-based development, including ASICs.
+The basis of this specification is the OpenCPI Generic Authoring Model Reference Manual which defines concepts and metadata common to all OpenCPI authoring models.
+That document is a prerequisite for this one.

-The purpose of this document is to introduce and describe a collection of Worker Interface Profiles (WIP or WIPs) and how to use them to produce WIP-compliant IP.
-It specifies metadata and interfaces used by tools and RTL IP developers, using underlying OCP and XML standards.
+This document will introduce and describe a collection of Worker Interface Profiles (WIP or WIPs) and how to use them to produce OpenCPI HDL workers.
+It specifies metadata and interfaces used by tools and HDL worker developers, using underlying OCP and XML standards.
 These interfaces are relevant to both application and infrastructure/platform developers, but this document is focused on application developers, with many infrastructure requirements inferred.
-I.e., by stating what application IP (worker) developers may do, it implies what infrastructure developers must “cope” with, and support.
+I.e., by stating what application IP (HDL worker) developers may do, it implies what infrastructure developers must “cope” with, and support.

 Standardized interfaces are understood to separate or decouple the concerns on each side of the interface (e.g. application and infrastructure).
 This decoupling increases opportunity for reuse, simplifies overall system design, and helps enable team design flows.
-By hiding details that are not important to the other side of the interface, the groundwork is set for deploying solutions where application and infrastructure components may be changed without impacting the other.
+By hiding details that are not important to the other side of the interface, the groundwork is set for deploying solutions where application and infrastructure code may be changed without impacting the other.

 Requirements